Metric uniformization of morphisms of Berkovich curves: Profile function and higher ramification

 \subsubsection{Ramification groups}

 Assume that $L/K$ is a finite henselian Galois extension of valued fields.
 Define the {\em inertia function} $i_{L/K}\:G\to[0,1]$ and the associated increasing filtration of $G=\Gal(L/K)$ as follows The groups $G_r$ are called (higher) {\em ramification groups}.
+Their formation is compatible with subgroups: if $F$ is an intermediate field with the Galois group $H\subseteq G$ then $H_r=G_r\cap H$.